-There are seven key ways to raise capital, so let’s explore how each one works and when to choose it.
+There are eight key ways to raise capital, so let’s explore how each one works and when to choose it.
+But first, let’s consider the impact of raising capital and the factors to consider before choosing a capital raising strategy.

 What is capital raising?

-Capital raising is when a company seeks additional money, through investment, debt or equity.
+Capital raising is when a company secures external funds to finance operations, growth initiatives or strategic objectives such as acquisitions or market expansion.Companies typically raise capital through equity financing (selling shares to investors in exchange for capital) , debt (loans or bonds) or hybrid instruments like convertible securities.
 These business funds are used for a variety of strategic goals, such as growth, transforming operations, altering the capital structure, navigating a trying period or expanding through acquisitions.

 This additional money can be realized in two key ways — debt financing (securing a loan) or equity financing (from investors, in return for a share of the company ownership), or a combination of the two.